Banner

 Pencil Pal rings and other ring grippers do the same thing.

 There is definitely a place for assistive technology in writing.
 We have been using typewriters and computers for a long time now, and many of us are much faster and more legible when typing.
+It is much easier to edit your work on a computer than pencil and paper (rewrite!).
 Parents and teachers are often resistant to "letting" a child type rather than handwrite, because they don't want that child to fail to ever learn to write legibly.
 That is a valid argument.
-This is usually my approach: when a child has gotten to a certain age, say 4th or 5th grade, and his or her handwriting is not functionally legible (say less than 80% is legible to others), or it takes so long for that student to get things down in writing that he or she could easily dictate, then it is time to look at keyboarding.
+This is usually my approach: when a child has gotten to a certain age, say 3rd or 4th grade, and his or her handwriting is not functionally legible (say less than 80% is legible to others), or it takes so long for that student to get things down in writing that he or she could easily dictate, then it is time to look at keyboarding.
 Not every written task needs to be done on the keyboard, however, so that handwriting practice is still taking place.

 Common sense: those writing tasks that don't simultaneously require speed and writing and thinking about what you are writing can be a good way to practice BEST handwriting.
 For example, copying spelling words three times each.
-Taking notes from a teacher's lecture where keywords are written on the board and you have to keep up with the discussion AND get those words down so that you can remember why they are important and study for the test later?
-Provide a copy of the notes from teacher or another student, or let the child who can type quickly use an Alphasmart portable keyboard.
+While taking notes from a teacher's lecture where keywords are written on the board and you have to keep up with the discussion AND get those words down so that you can remember why they are important and study for the test later?
+Provide a copy of the notes from teacher or another student, or let the child who can type quickly use an Alphasmart portable keyboard (they no longer make these; I buy them used on ebay or Amazon).
 A test where essay responses are required?
 Are you testing what the child actually knows about the subject, or are you testing how quickly and neatly they can write?
-You may want to allow them to type again, or to give short answers.
+You may want to allow them to type again, or to give short answers or even dictate to a scribe.
 Many teachers will allow extra time, but if handwriting is laborious and difficult a student will still often shorten the answer, rather than telling all that they know, to avoid writing as much.
+All of these accommodations can be included in an IEP.

 Tips for teaching handwriting:

 As I mentioned above, most educational degree programs barely address teaching handwriting.
-In my school district, there is no county-wide handwriting program.
+In most of my school districts, there is no county-wide handwriting program.
 Different schools have adopted different programs, and in some schools there isn't even a standard - each teacher has to choose her own materials for teaching.
 Many people use D'Nealian or Zaner-Bloser.
 There are a zillion different workbooks and sets of teacher's materials.
 Lots of OTs like Handwriting Without Tears.
 It was designed by an OT and incorporates a lot of good approaches that have been found to work well.
-There are some things about that program I don't like - mostly the formation of some of the numbers.
+There are some things about that program I don't like - such as the formation of some of the numbers.
+And I don't agree that the little pencils are right for all younger children.
 Mary Benbow designed a program called Loops and Other Groups for teaching cursive, and I like it much better than the Handwriting Without Tears cursive books.

 There are lots of other programs out there.
 The Sensible Pencil, First Strokes, and Big Strokes for Little Folks are three that I have no personal experience with, but have heard other OTs say they use them.
 The last one (Big Strokes) is specifically remediable and for working one-on-one with a child.